daihuyang/minecraft_capstone_project/http_simple/DS_code.md

-## Load into the "Peer Testing 2" Minecraft World
+## 1. Load into the "Peer Testing 2" Minecraft World

-## Open the CodeBuilder by pressing 'c' and choose "Localhost:3000"
+## 2. Open the CodeBuilder by pressing 'c' and choose "Localhost:3000"

-## Copy the connect command and run it in the Minecraft chat (you must close the CodeBuilder)
+## 3. Copy the connect command and run it in the Minecraft chat (you must close the CodeBuilder)

+## 4. Subscribe to the "Block Broken" event

-## Talk to "Tutorial Tom" for further instructions!
+## 5. Talk to "Tutorial Tom" for further instructions!

-## Are you done the job that "Coal Smith" gave you?
+## 6. Are you done the job that "Coal Smith" gave you?
 If so, it's time to open the CodeBuilder by pressing 'c' in Minecraft!

-## Now open the CodeBuilder again and run the Python code below.
+## 7. Now open the CodeBuilder again and run the Python code below.
 You can copy and paste each chunk into a new cell

 ```python
 # read in your updated Minecraft event data